Amazon Parrots

 FAQs

-On average, the lifespan of most Amazon parrot species ranges from 25 to 60 years.
+On average, most Amazon parrots live between 25 and 60 years.

-The Martinique Amazon and the Guadeloupe Amazon are two species that have become “hypothetically extinct”.
-The reason was the need for more clarity over whether or not these birds were separate species in the first place.
+The Martinique Amazon and Guadeloupe Amazon are two species that have become “hypothetically extinct” due to the lack of clarity over whether or not these birds were separate species in the first place.

 5. Which species of Amazon parrot is the rarest?